Myoporum laetum: Description

-Ngaio is a fast-growing evergreen shrub or small tree which sometimes grows to a height of 10 m with a trunk up to 0.3 m in diameter, or spreads to as much as 4 m.
+Ngaio is a fast-growing evergreen shrub or small tree that sometimes grows to a height of 10 m with a trunk up to 0.3 m in diameter, or spreads to as much as 4 m.
 It often appears dome-shaped at first but as it gets older, distorts as branches break off.
 The bark on older specimens is thick, corky and furrowed.
-The leaves are lance-shaped, usually 52-125 mm long, 15-30 mm wide, have many translucent dots in the leaves and edges which have small serrations in approximately the outer half.
+The leaves are lance-shaped, usually 52-125 mm long, 15-30 mm wide, have many translucent dots in the leaves and edges that have small serrations in approximately the outer half.

 The flowers are white with purple spots and are borne in groups of 2 to 6 on stalks 7-15 mm long.
 There are 5 egg-shaped, pointed sepals and 5 petals joined at their bases to form a bell-shaped tube 3.5-4.5 mm long.
 The petal lobes are 4.5-5.5 mm long making the flower diameter 15-20 mm.
-There are four stamens which extend slightly beyond the petal tube and the ovary is superior with 2 locules.
+There are four stamens that extend slightly beyond the petal tube and the ovary is superior with 2 locules.
 Flowering occurs from mid-spring to mid-summer and is followed by the fruit which is a bright red drupe 6-9 mm long.

 Taxonomy and naming

 Myoporum laetum was first formally described in 1786 by Georg Forster in Florulae Insularum Australium Prodromus.
-The specific epithet is derived from the "Latin laetum, pleasant or bright".
+The specific epithet (laetum) means "cheerful, pleasant or bright".
+The Māori language name ngaio has cognates in many other Polynesian languages, where the word is used to describe other members of the genus Myoporum.

 Distribution and habitat

-Ngaio grows very well in coastal areas of New Zealand including the Chatham Islands.
-It grows in lowland forest, sometimes in pure stands, others in association with other species such as nikau (Rhopalostylis sapida).
+Ngaio grows very well in coastal areas of New Zealand including the on the Chatham Islands.
+It grows in lowland forest, sometimes in pure stands, others in association with other species such as nīkau (Rhopalostylis sapida).